DistributedClocks/GoVector/README.md

 Increments current vector timestamp and logs it into Log File.

+#####   func DisableLogging

+	func DisableLogging()

+Disables Logging.
+Log messages will not appear in Log file any longer.
+Note: For the moment, the vector clocks are going to continue being updated.

 ###   Examples

 The following is a basic example of how this library can be used